What actually is iBaguette.com?

 And after that...

 After I had taken a well-earned break from those exams, I made a small update to the site's look and feel to where it is today.
 I also revamped again the cheatsheets page, as well as creating more YouTube content due to unexpected growth and demand, all content of which was published on the site.
-I also began to create A level Cheat Sheets for ORC Geography and Computer Science, as well as creating more generalised revision resources and tips, which educators and teachers began to use.
+I also began to create A Level Cheat Sheets for OCR Geography and Computer Science, as well as creating more generalised revision resources and tips, which educators and teachers began to use.
 And that's where we are today, with even more content in the pipeline which I can't wait to create!

 Résumé